mhseptiadi/opa/README.md

 ---

 ### Set ssl certificate and other data to configmap
-We only need server.crt and server.key to configmap
+Adding server.crt and server.key to configmap
 ```shell
 kubectl create configmap opa-server-crt --from-file ./server.crt
 ```